 Severe chemical burns of the transparent dome on the front surface of the eye (cornea), especially alkali injuries, can lead to scarring, perforation of the eye, infection, and blindness.

 Burns to the eye are very painful.
 Because the pain is so great, a person tends to keep the eyelids closed.
 Closed eyelids keep the substance against the eye for a prolonged period, which may worsen the damage.

 The blink reflex usually causes the eye to close in response to heat.
 Thus, thermal burns tend to affect the eyelid rather than the conjunctiva or cornea.
 Thermal burns of the conjunctiva or cornea are usually mild and may cause no lasting damage to the eye.

 A doctor or other health care practitioner can instill an anesthetic drop in the eye to make it much easier to keep the injured eye open.
-In an emergency department, doctors often use a special irrigating device that looks like a large contact lens.
-The device is placed under the eyelids and connected to a bag of sterile saline.
-The saline drips out of the device and irrigates the eye.
+In an emergency department, doctors often use special irrigating devices.

 After irrigation, the doctor examines the surface of the eye and the inside of the eyelid and removes any substance still embedded in the tissue.
 The inside of the eyelid is also swabbed to remove any tiny particles that may not be visible.